-The do’s and don’ts at an exhibition hall
+The do’s and don’ts for exhibitors at an exhibition hall

-Two week ago, Neurofied was present at the Dutch eCommerce exhibition Webwinkel Vakdagen 2018.
+Last year, Neurofied was present at the Dutch eCommerce exhibition Webwinkel Vakdagen 2018.
 This exhibition is the biggest meeting place for supply and demand in the world of webshops.
-My mission was to wander around, observe and see how companies apply neuromarketing in the design of their stand.
+My mission was to wander around, observe and see how companies apply neuromarketing in the design of their stands.
 This may sound relaxing, but an exhibition is one big accumulation of colour, sounds and people that try to sell their product.
-The key to success is to be different than everyone else, to stand out from the crowd.
+The key to success is to be different from everyone else, to stand out from the crowd.
 How?
 I will briefly discuss my experience and give you the do’s and don’ts.

 We are not robots